nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 When using the MANDATORY `subject` parameter the client is referring to a Patient FHIR resource by reference.
 Two pieces of information are needed:
 - the URL of the FHIR server that hosts the Patient resource.
 If the URL of the server is not `https://demographics.spineservices.nhs.uk/STU3/Patient/` then this error will be thrown.

 - an identifier for the Patient resource being referenced.
-The identifier must be known to the server.
+The identifier MUST be known to the server.
 In addition where NHS Digital own the business identifier scheme for a given type of FHIR resource then the logical and business identifiers will be the same.
 In this case the NHS number of a Patient resource is both a logical and business identifier meaning that it can be specified without the need to supply the identifier scheme.
 If the NHS number is missing from the patient parameter then this error will be thrown.

 -->
 #### `_format` request parameter ####
-If used, this parameter must specify one of the [mime types](api_general_guidance.html#content-types) recognised by CDSS and EMS Servers.
+If used, this parameter MUST specify one of the [mime types](api_general_guidance.html#content-types) recognised by CDSS and EMS Servers.

 <!--
 #### Invalid Reference URL in Pointer Create Request ####